manishnagaraj/rcac-utils/README.md

   ```
   python helloWorld.py
   ```
   NOTE: SLURM provides functionality to send an OS signal to a job "n" seconds before termination (n $\in [0, 65535]$).
-To use this functionality, simply uncomment the corresponding call in the job submission script.
+This functionality is enabled by default (See the minimum working example given in the script helloWorld.py)
   </li>
 </ol>
 More information on job submission scripts, specifically for RCAC clusters, may be found <a href="https://www.rcac.purdue.edu/knowledge/gautschi/run/slurm/script">here</a>.